-Emissions Test: The third of the three vital parts of the California Smog Check.
+Emissions Test: The third of the three vital parts of the California Smog Check performed using the BAR-97 Emissions Inspection System.
 This is where the emissions analyzer tests actual emissions from your vehicle, as measured at the tailpipe.
 Only the emissions test can label a car a Gross Polluter.
 Emissions measured include Carbon Monoxide (CO), Carbon Dioxide (CO2), Hydrocarbons (HC) and Oxygen (O2).
 In California's most polluted urban areas (Enhanced Areas), the emissions test also measures levels of oxides of nitrogen (NOx).

-Engine Size: Measured in displacement of either cubic inches, cubic centimeters, or cubic liters.
+Engine Size: Measured in displacement of cubic inches, cubic centimeters, or liters.

 Evaporative Emission Control System (EVAP): The EVAP system prevents raw gasoline from escaping the vehicle and evaporating into the atmosphere.
 As part of the inspection, the technician visually inspects the EVAP system and associated plumbing for defects or modifications.
 The technician will either pass or fail the EVAP system based observations made during the test.

-Exhaust Gas Recirculation (EGR): The vehicle's Exhaust Gas Recirculation system reroutes exhaust gases back through the intake manifold to lower engine temperatures and, in so doing, reduces emissions.
-The EGR functional test is part of the two-speed idle (TSI), but is not necessary for the ASM (BAR-97), because that equipment tests for NOx.
+Exhaust Gas Recirculation (EGR): The vehicle's Exhaust Gas Recirculation system reroutes exhaust gases back through the intake manifold to lower engine temperatures and, in so doing, reduces NOx emissions.

 Fail: The level of harmful emissions from this vehicle, on this portion of the test, exceeds the range of what is reasonable for this model/engine combination, and is contributing to unhealthy air in California.

-Fillpipe Restrictor: A functional test of the fuel pipe restrictor is performed only on vehicles being initially registered in California.
-If the fuel pipe restrictor is oversized due to tampering, then the fuel pipe restrictor functional test fails.
+Fillpipe Restrictor: An obsolete functional test of the fuel pipe restrictor was performed only on vehicles being initially registered in California.
+If the fuel pipe restrictor was oversized due to tampering, then the fuel pipe restrictor functional test would have failed.